dregad/dokuwiki-plugin-authwordpress/README.md

 ”Detritus”*, but will probably also work with *2013-05-10 “Weatherwax”* and later.

-On the backend side, the plugin works fine with WordPress 4.3 and 4.4.
+On the backend side, the plugin works fine with WordPress 4.3 through 4.7.
 It most likely does as well with any 4.x version, although this has not been tested.